 The right surfboard for a beginner is very hard to define.
 It will depend on your size, fitness level, and the type of waves you will want to ride.
 Ideally, the bigger the rider, the larger the boards.
 But, that could be in a lot of different things like length, width, or thickness.

-To give you an idea of best surfboards for beginners, a few minutes of research here and there won’t hurt.
+To give you an idea of the best surfboards for beginners, a few minutes of research here and there won’t hurt.

 Step 15.
 Start Generating Speed

-One of the most common mistakes that beginners tend to make is to try on daring tricks and maneuvers right after learning how to paddle, take-off, and pop up.
+One of the most common mistakes that beginners tend to make is to try on daring tricks and maneuvers right after learning how to paddle, take off, and pop up.
 They instantly go out and get themselves pro-shaped surfboards to perform off-the-lips and radical snapbacks.

 But, no matter how sophisticated your board is or how much you try to perform this trick, you will keep failing if you don’t generate speed.
 Building up momentum is another critical skill that you need to improve in surfing.